 GStreamer To use GStreamer for ReplayGain analysis, you will of course need to install GStreamer and plugins for compatibility with your audio files.
-You will need at least GStreamer 1.0 and PyGObject 3.x (a.k.a. python-gi).
+You will need at least GStreamer 1.0.

-Then, enable the replaygain plugin (see Using Plugins) and specify the GStreamer backend by adding this to your configuration file:
+Then, enable the plugin (see Using Plugins) and specify the GStreamer backend by adding this to your configuration file: